BackupTheBerlios/hjb-svn/trunk/docs/rst/session-objects.rst

 In HJB, each Message Producer

 * is configured to send messages to a specific Destination.
-The URL of the destination is included in the parameters of the creating POST request.
+The URI of the destination is one of the parameters of the creating POST request.
 Other parameters are also recognised, including 'time to live', priority, delivery mode, 'disable timestamps' and 'disable messageIds'